KIPYEGO-IAN/alx-system_engineering-devops/0x00-shell_basics/README.md

 0:Where am I: A script to print current working directory.
 1:What's in there?: A script to list contents in current directory.
+2.There is no place like home: A script thst changes working directory to user's home directory.